Mired bin Ra'ad: Career

-A Royal Decree issued on April 21, 2014, appointed Prince Mired as Head of the Higher Council for the Affairs of Persons with Disabilities (succeeding Prince Ra'ad bin Zaid Chief Chamberlain).
+A Royal Decree issued on April 21, 2014, appointed Prince Mired as Head of the Higher Council for the Rights of Persons with Disabilities (succeeding Prince Ra'ad bin Zaid Chief Chamberlain).
 As such, he has publicly addressed Jordan’s obligations towards persons with disabilities according to its obligations under the Convention on the Rights of Persons with Disabilities.
 He is also Chairman of the National Commission for Demining and Rehabilitation of Jordan.
 As Head of the Hashemite military patients, he also served as Vice President of the Supreme Council for the Affairs of Disabled Persons.